H301HistoryHarvest/H301HistoryHarvest/_stories/TextAnalysis.md

 How do the various descriptive patterns people use help connect people from different parts of the world?

-The history harvest essentially showed us how people from different parts of the world use certain objects to reflect upon their identity.
+The history harvest essentially showed us how people from different parts of the world use certain objects to reflect upon their identities.
+People use descriptive phrases which are further analyzed below to show us that

 ## Process of analysis